rencheckyoself/ME469/HW0/README.md

 3) Run run_me.py file making sure the terminal is set to the directory containing the script and data to view the results for each question.
       -Run time is less than 10s (at least in my experience)

-Also included are the images of the results just in case